Madison Clark

-Madison Clark is a fictional character and the main protagonist for the first four seasons of the AMC television series Fear the Walking Dead.
+Madison Clark is a fictional character and the protagonist for the first four and eighth seasons of the AMC television series Fear the Walking Dead.
 She is portrayed by Kim Dickens, and created by Robert Kirkman and former showrunner Dave Erickson.
 Madison is a former high school guidance counselor, Nick and Alicia's mother, and Travis Manawa's fiancée.

 Character biography

 Madison is described as intelligent and willful to the point that she sometimes becomes forceful.
 She is quick to adapt to the new world, likes being in control of situations, and is prone to feeling tense during disagreements with others or in situations where she is largely powerless.